giuliacasarini/SecurityDemo/Chapters/ChapterII.md

 * **Multi-Device Support**: Allow users to set up the same account on multiple devices to reduce the risk of losing access due to a single device failure.

 Authenticator apps provide a strong combination of security and usability, making them a preferred choice for applications where user protection is paramount.

+### Conclusion
+Implementing Two-Factor Authentication (2FA) in Spring Boot applications provides a critical additional layer of security, protecting users from unauthorized access and supporting compliance with security regulations.
+Through methods like TOTP and the integration of authenticator apps, Spring Boot enables a robust and adaptable authentication system tailored to user needs.

+In the next chapter, we will explore session management in Spring Boot, examining how to maintain user information across requests and ensure secure handling of authentication sessions.